MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-overview.md

 ## Prerequisites for the Copilot features in Power Apps

 - To use Copilot in Power Apps, your administrator must turn on Copilot features.
-- For Copilot availability in your region, see  [Release Planner Availability Reports](https://releaseplans.microsoft.com/en-US/availability-reports/?report=copilotfeaturereport).
+- For Copilot availability in your region, refer to [Release Planner Availability Reports](https://releaseplans.microsoft.com/en-US/availability-reports/?report=copilotfeaturereport).
-- Some Copilot features are already General Availabilible (GA), so they're turned on by default.
-For information, see [Enable or disable Copilot (preview) in Power Apps](ai-overview.md#enable-or-disable-copilot-preview-in-power-apps).
+- Some Copilot features are already generally available and are turned on by default.
+Learn more in [Enable or disable Copilot (preview) in Power Apps](ai-overview.md#enable-or-disable-copilot-preview-in-power-apps).
 - Each Copilot feature might have different requirements.
 Refer to the specific documentation for each feature for detailed information.

 ## Enable or disable Copilot (preview) in Power Apps